rrpod/library_oodd/README.md

 * First Name/Last Name field length cannot be greater than 50 : Updating member/admin is not allowed by the system.
 Error displayed "Could not update profile.
 Please check the conditions for each field while updating the user."
 * Password length cannot be less than 6 : Creating user/admin is not allowed by the system.
 Error displayed "User could not be created.
 Please check the conditions for each field while creating new user."
 * Password length cannot be less than 6 : Updating user/admin is not allowed by the system.
 Error displayed "Could not update profile.
 Please check the conditions for each field while updating the user."
+* Admin can delete a user not holding any book : System preserves the checkout history of the member.